-In other words, according to Adorno, the Eichmanns of this world are there because the have authoritarian personalities and therefore are predisposed cruelty, as a result of their upbringing.
+In other words, according to Adorno, the Eichmanns of this world are there because they have authoritarian personalities and therefore are predisposed cruelty, as a result of their upbringing.

 There is evidence that the authoritarian personality exists.
 This might help to explain why some people are more resistant to changing their prejudiced views.

-There are many weaknesses to Adorno’s explanation of prejudice:
+There are many weaknesses in Adorno’s explanation of prejudice:

 • Harsh parenting style does not always produce prejudice children / individuals

-• Some prejudice people do not conform to the authoritarian personality type.
+• Some prejudiced people do not conform to the authoritarian personality type.

-• Doesn’t explain why people are prejudice against certain groups and not others.
+• It doesn’t explain why people are prejudiced against certain groups and not others.